FUTURES & SECTION 1256 CONTRACTS

 BENEFITS OF USING TRADELOG SOFTWARE

-TradeLog imports futures trades from select brokers, handles necessary year-end mark to market adjustments and generates necessary totals for Form 6781 reporting.
-Although brokers often report the totals for futures trading on 1099-B, they may not identify and segregate broad-based index options or ETF options which should be reported with your futures trading.
+TradeLog imports futures trades from select brokers, handles necessary year-end mark-to-market adjustments and generates necessary totals for Form 6781 reporting.
+Although brokers often report totals for futures trading on 1099-B, they may not consistently identify and segregate certain index options or other non-equity options that may qualify for Section 1256 reporting.

 Some options traders may find brokers differ on classification of Section 1256 qualified index options – while one broker may treat as a Section 1256 contract, another broker may not.
 TradeLog allows traders to take control of their Broad-Based Index Options Settings, applying consistent tax treatment across all accounts.